-Guildford School of Acting (GSA) is one of the most well-regarded musical theatre schools in the world, and our new two-year MFA in Musical Theatre will provide you with the very best conservatoire training within a top UK university environment.
+Guildford School of Acting (GSA) is one of the most well-regarded musical theatre schools in the world, and our new two-year MFA in Musical Theatre will provide you with the very best conservatoire training in a top UK university environment.

-Building on our international reputation in Musical Theatre this two-year course is unique in Europe in the way it combines training to enhance your skills with professional opportunities and chances to launch your career.
+Building on our international reputation in Musical Theatre, this two-year course is unique in Europe in the way it combines training to enhance your skills with professional opportunities and chances to launch your career.

 What you will study

 On our Musical Theatre MFA, you’ll gain a broad range of musical theatre knowledge and skills while performing in a variety of outstanding productions.

 Supported by first-class teaching, your learning will involve a working knowledge of historical, critical and theoretical content, and the creation of performances that will be presented to agents and professionals for maximum industry exposure.

 A high percentage of GSA alumni appear in the cast lists of West End shows and national tours.
 Last year, more than 95 per cent of GSA graduates gained professional representation or professional contracts within the first year of graduating.

 Council for Dance, Drama and Musical Theatre (CDMT)